Are you searching for the best neighborhood in Bellingham, WA?

 Welcome to Barkley Village, an incredible residential development in the neighborhood created by the mid-1990s construction of Barkley Boulevard.
 Spanning from Britton Road to Orleans Street, this beautiful boulevard is lined with stunning homes that boast spectacular city and bay views from atop the west-facing slope of Alabama Hill.

-Located just a short drive from Bellingham’s bustling city center, Birchwood is the perfect escape for anyone looking for a more mature and relaxed lifestyle.
+Located just a short drive from Bellingham’s city center, Birchwood is the perfect escape for anyone looking for a more mature and relaxed lifestyle.
 It features large lots, mature landscaping, and narrow streets, giving it a peaceful rural feel.
 Apartment complexes are primarily located along Northwest Avenue and W. Maplewood.

 In Birchwood, you can expect to find a mix of people from all walks of life – from Bellingham Golf and Country Club members to young professionals attending Bellingham Technical College.
 There are plenty of activities for everyone, including Squalicum Creek Park, a 42-acre park with multi-use fields and an off-leash dog park.